 Interestingly, a tiny crustacean called an amphipod has been known to utilize them for its own defense, attaching itself to them and using them as a toxic shield.
 This chemical compound is the only example in which a chemical defense is produced by a mollusk.

-Facts about the Sea Angel
+4 More Interesting Facts about Sea Angels

 FAQs